Master’s Academic Preparation Program (MAPP)

 1

-Critically read and analyze academic texts using effective reading and note-taking strategies.
+Critically read and analyze academic texts.

 2